By Erik Alsgaard

 Members of the "Voices of Southern Africa" sing during Epworth UMC's African Celebration in Worship service Feb.
 19.

 It is said that God loves a cheerful giver.
 If that’s true, then God must really, really love the people of Epworth UMC in Gaithersburg.

 During their African Celebration in Worship service Feb.
-19, motivated by soul-stirring music from a hot praise band, church members, visitors, and even Bishop LaTrelle Easterling danced their way to front of the sanctuary to bring their tithes, gifts and offerings.
+19, motivated by soul-stirring music from a hot praise band, church members, visitors, and even Bishop LaTrelle Easterling danced their way to

 It’s their normal practice, said the church’s pastor, the Rev. Jennifer Fenner; it’s something they do every week in two of their three services.

 The church, located in one of the most diverse cities in the United States, boasts more than 35 different nationalities and cultures among its members and friends.
 On this Sunday, the church came together to celebrate its African constituents and culture for the first time.
 Typically, Fenner said, the church has three worship services on Sunday, one of which is in Spanish.

 “We have a growing African community in our congregation,” said Fenner, “mostly from West Africa.
 The purpose of today was to celebrate that community in each of the three services.”

 God had other plans, though, when Bishop Easterling accepted the invitation to preach at Epworth.
 Her schedule did not allow her to preach at all three services, so, Fenner said, they combined them into one big celebration.

 With the “Voices of Southern Africa” choir singing songs in several languages, but all in the same tongue of praising God, the worshippers heard Psalm 100 in five different African languages, read Luke 17:1-10 in two languages, received the benediction from District Superintendent, the Rev. JW Park, in English and Korean, and offered silent prayer in dozens more.